Configuring an SFTP server based on CentOS 7

 - Set up a backup schedule.

-- Restore settings from a backup.
+- Restore settings from the backup.

 - Check whether the settings are restored correctly.